 Renting Strollers from Disney

 Pros: Renting from Disney does have a few nice pluses.
 Disney strollers are incredibly sturdy.
 They can accommodate older kids that might not usually need a stroller.
 Maybe during the middle of your vacation, you might notice that your older child who you didn’t think needed a stroller seems tired and run down.
 What’s great about Disney strollers is that you now have the connivance of going to rent one as soon as you need it.
 If it rains or if food spills on it, it’s very easy to clean because they are plastic.
 Just take a paper towel and wipe that bad boy down.
-Also, you don’t have to lug it on to buses, trams, or any other form of transportation because Disney doesn’t allow you take it out of the park.
+Also, you don’t have to lug it onto buses, trams, or any other form of transportation because Disney doesn’t allow you to take it out of the park.

 Cons: One of the biggest cons is that Disney strollers are very bulky.
 They are essentially bulldozers on wheels.
 (Okay, not really, but you get the point).
 Also, they aren’t very comfortable.
 The hard plastic that makes them so easy to clean also makes them hard to sleep in.
 They also do not recline which can also be hard for nap time.
 Babies do not do well in these strollers because, well… they weren’t made for babies!